 Ashley Walker is a Senior Policy Advisor providing federal and state legislative solutions and grant funding advocacy for a variety of clients with interests in sustainable communities, housing, water, and education issues.
 She is an expert on education policy issues and is based in the Firm’s Sacramento office.

 Ashley excels at grant writing and advocacy, and has secured millions of federal and state dollars in public funding honing her creative writing skills, for a wide range of community projects across the State, including parks and trails, cultural and recreational facilities, sustainable communities strategy planning, environmental enhancements, and vital public safety equipment.

 North Orange County Community College District.
-Serves as the State advocate for the District and provides support for the District’s public policy priorities and grant needs.
-Maintains relationships on behalf of the District with the Governor's office, Legislature, legislative committees, and the California Community College Chancellor’s Office, monitoring of legislation, regulations, and grant programs in a proactive manner.
+Serves as the advocate for the District at the federal and state levels of government and provides support for the District’s public policy priorities and grant needs.
+Maintains relationships on behalf of the District with the all relevant federal and state agencies, departments, and regulatory bodies, including the Governor's office, Legislature, legislative committees, and the California Community College Chancellor’s Office.
+Provides services such as monitoring of legislation, regulations, and grant programs in a proactive manner.